rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 ### Manage public folders

-You click the gear icons on the Public Folders page to manage your folders.
+Click the gear icons on the **Public Folders** page to manage your folders.
 Clicking the gear icon displays a menu from which you can choose to rename folders, edit mail settings, create subfolders, or delete a specific folder.
-Additionally, on this page, you can bulk delete folders, create new folders, and manage different components of the folder.
+On this page, you can also bulk delete folders, create new folders, and manage different components of the folder.